nical/misc/tiling/notes.md

 While this work is inspried from pathfinder it has a few key differences:

+On the GPU side:

 - Pathfinder renders masks into a float texture  using a quad per edge with addirive blending to build winding numbers.
 - This renders the mask in an alpha texture with a quad per tile, looping over edges in the fragment shader.
 This further reduces pressure on the blending hardware / fill rate which tends to be the bottleneck.

+The CPU side:
+ - This prototypes binning algorithm first bins edges into tile rows, then sort them, and a scan pass bins them into tiles and accumulates backdrops/winding numbers.
+ - Pathfinder's binning algorithm writes mask edges into a vertex buffer and allocate mask tiles directly and then scans tiles to propagate backdrops

+Beyond the binning startegy, the main difference is that pathfinder does not attempt to perform occlusion culling.
+That allows the tiler to run in parallel.
+As a result pathfinder has better multi-core CPU time and worse single-core CPU time (withing 20% either way), and generates more work for the GPU.

+It's possible that pathinder's binning algorithm with occlusion culling added would get the best single core performance (need to try and see).

+Pathfinder's binning code is not necessarily much simpler but definitely a lot less verbose.

 ### Occlusion culling